-• An EMF should be prepared in consultation with City of Melbourne in accordance with the requirements of Clause 52.03-6 of the Melbourne Planning Scheme.
+- 30. An EMF should be prepared in consultation with City of Melbourne in accordance with the requirements of Clause 52.03-6 of the Melbourne Planning Scheme. - 31.
+In preparing the EMF, regard should be given to City of Melbourne's Code of Practice for Building, Construction and Works, the Environment Protection Authority's Construction -

-• In preparing the EMF, regard should be given to City of Melbourne's Code of Practice for Building, Construction and Works, the Environment Protection Authority's Construction - Guide to Preventing Harm to People and the Environment, and the Environment Protection Authority's Civil Construction, Building and Demolition Guide.
+enting Harm to People and the Environment Protection Authority's Cl vil Construction, Building an a Demonuon Guide.